E-rate and Universal Service

 The Issue

-E-rate, also known as the Universal Services Schools and Libraries support mechanism, is the program that provides discounts to public libraries as well as K-12 schools on telecommunications services, internet access, Wi-Fi equipment, and some closely related costs like internal cabling.
-E-rate has played a pivotal role in helping libraries connect their users to the Internet.
+E-rate provides discounts to public libraries as well as K-12 schools on telecommunications services, internet access, Wi-Fi equipment, and some closely related costs like internal cabling.
+E-rate has played a pivotal role in helping libraries connect their users to the internet.
 In 2014, the FCC adopted two sweeping orders to modernize the E-rate program.
 In addition to raising the program's annual spending cap to $3.9 billion, the FCC approved regulations prioritizing broadband and Wi-Fi and encouraging competition in the marketplace by allowing support for libraries to build their own networks.

-Initial feedback from the library community indicates changes to the E-rate program are having a positive impact, especially in increasing broadband capacity and Wi-Fi access.
-But not all libraries have yet benefited from the new provisions, owing to difficulties in the application process, delays in administration, and lack of awareness.
+Further updates and improvements have been made, thanks in part to ALA advocacy, including the 2023 changes that eased burdens for tribal libraries and the communities they serve, and streamlined many guidelines to better support all tribal, small, and rural libraries.
 Policy makers in the FCC, Congress, the White House, U.S. Department of Commerce, and elsewhere are urged to preserve and strengthen the E-rate program, empowering libraries and schools to provide online opportunities for all Americans, whether in urban, suburban, rural, or tribal areas.

 Recent Advocacy